BananaPuncher714/LethalQuantities/README.md

 **Options**
 - General
-  - `Enabled` - Allow/Disallow this config to modify enemy spawning.
-You **must** enable this option to change enemy spawning behavior.
   - `MaxPowerCount` - Maximum total power allowed for this category of enemies.
 Different enemy types have different power levels.
 The total power of a level is the sum of the power levels of all existing enemies.
   - `SpawnAmountCurve` - An AnimationCurve with a key ranging from 0 to 1.
 The key represents the percentage of time progressed in the current level.
 The value is the amount of enemies to spawn at the given time.
   - `SpawnAmountRange` - The range of enemies that can spawn.
 A value of 3 means that 3 more or 3 less enemies can spawn, based on the value returned by the `SpawnAmountCurve`.
 - EnemyType - There is one section for each enemy.
 Invalid enemy types are ignored.
-  - `Rarity` - The weight given to this enemy vs other enemies.
-If you do not want the enemy to spawn, set the rarity to 0.
-A higher rarity increases the chances for an enemy to spawn.
   - `MaxEnemyCount` - The total amount of enemies of the given type that can spawn
   - `PowerLevel` - How much power an enemy of the given type counts for
   - `SpawnCurve` - An AnimationCurve from 0 to 1.
 The key represents the percentage of time progressed, much like `SpawnChanceCurve`.
 The value normally ranges from 0 to 1, and is multiplied by `Rarity` to find the weight.
   - `SpawnFalloffCurve` - An AnimationCurve describing the multiplier to use when determining the value of `SpawnChanceCurve`, dependent on the number of existing enemies with the same type divided by 10.
   - `UseSpawnFalloff` - If true, then the resulting value from the `SpawnFalloffCurve` will be multiplied with the value from `SpawnCurve`
+- Rarity - There is one option for each enemy type.
+Invalid enemy types are ignored.
+  - `<enemy type>` - The weight given to this enemy vs other enemies.
+If you do not want the enemy to spawn, set the rarity to 0.
+A higher rarity increases the chances for an enemy to spawn.

 Exceptions:
 - The `OutsideEnemies.cfg` option `SpawnChanceRange` has a hardcoded value of `3` in-game, and cannot be changed